 Travellers on a trip to Chikmagalur can visit Kodandarama or Kondada Ramaswamy Temple, which is popular for its annual festival (jatra) organised during the month of February.
 This heritage monument was completed in three phases.
 Kodanda Ramaswamy Temple represents the Hoysala architectural style, while the Sukanasi and Garbhagriha epitomise the Dravidian artwork.
 Upon reaching this pilgrimage site, tourists will spot a dry pond near the temple.

 The entrance of Kodanda Ramaswamy Temple was developed in the 17th century.
 Its Mukhamanatapa was built during the 16th century; whereas, the Navagraha was created in the 14th century.
 Devotees would notice a common Hanuman pedestal in the Garbhagriha, which has figures of Lord Rama, Laxman and Sita.

 An enclosed region of the temple, called prakara, has images of Muddukrishna, Yoganarasimha, Ramanujacharya, Deshika, Sugriva, Vedanta and Madhava.
-All these figures belong to Chalukya and pre-Hoysala period.
-On closer observation, tourists can view the Vishnu scriptures in all forms, namely Narasimha, Venugopola, Kaliya-Mardana, Hayagriva, Govardhanadhari and Lakshminarayana on the exteriors of Sukanasi and Garbhagriha.
+All these figures belong to Chalukya and the pre-Hoysala period.
+On closer observation, tourists can view the Vishnu scriptures in all forms, namely Narasimha, Venugopala, Kaliya-Mardana, Hayagriva, Govardhan Dhari and Lakshminarayana on the exteriors of Sukanasi and Garbhagriha.